FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The methods defined here SHOULD only be used to bootstrap initial network access.
-All subsequent application-layer traffic SHOULD be full authenticated and secured with systems such as IPSec or TLS.
+All subsequent application-layer traffic SHOULD be full authenticated and secured with systems such as IPsec or TLS.

 ## Provisioning is Unauthenticated